How to Dim A Light Bulb? 6 Effective Ways

 Dimming through voltage reduction requires careful consideration of safety measures.
 Users must be aware of potential risks such as flickering, overheating, or damage to the bulb.

-Using Plastic or Glass Holders
+Using Plastic or Glass Holders: A Guide to Dimming Light Bulbs

 Placing plastic or glass holders around a light bulb serves as an effective method for diffusing and dimming the emitted light.
 These holders scatter and soften the light, creating a more subtle and ambient illumination.
 There are various types of holders available, each with its unique characteristics.